 💡 Tip: Shopify POS has tools to help you control and manage your inventory across multiple store locations, your online store, and your warehouse.
 Count inventory, forecast demand, set low stock alerts, know which items are selling or sitting on shelves, and more.

 Now that you know what an inventory audit is, let’s look at why they’re important for your retail store.

-1. You can ensure inventory accuracy
+Audits ensure inventory accuracy

-- Demand forecasting and planning product lines, marketing campaigns, staffing, and more
+- Demand forecasting and product planning

-- Safety stock you need to have on hand to prevent stockouts
+- Safety stock needed to prevent stockouts

 - The ideal reorder point based on product demand